 Malaga has a little bit of something for everyone

 Beach lovers will fall in love with its many beaches, food lovers will be enamoured by the food on offer, adventure lovers will be spoiled for choice with dozens of adventure sports to choose from, history and culture lovers will fall in love with the city’s rich culture and history, and shoppers will be able to spend days happily browsing Malaga’s many shops.
-Make sure to put Malaga on the top of your shortlist when deciding on possible Spanish break in the future.
+Make sure to put Malaga on the top of your shortlist when deciding on a possible Spanish break in the future.
 Malaga is a very relaxed and comfortable place.
 You’ll always feel safe and at ease when in Malaga.

 Are you planning to visit Malaga next summer?

 You can now download this article as an app and get an offline map so you can go and see these places yourself.

 9 thoughts on “5 Things Not to Miss in Malaga and the Costa Del Sol”